JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Sets the document **Saved** property.

 ```
-FUNCTION CTextDocument2.SetSaved (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetSaved (BYVAL Value AS LONG) AS HRESULT
 ```

 | Parameter | Description |